 Arrive in the Land of the Pharaohs.
 Upon completion of immigration and customs formalities at Cairo International Airport, you will be met at the exit by our representative and escorted to your hotel.

-After enjoying your breakfast, you will visit the Egyptian Museum of Antiquities to see the world’s largest collection of Pharaonic artifacts and the treasures of Tutankhamen’s tomb.
+After enjoying your breakfast, you will visit the Egyptian Museum of Antiquities to see the world’s largest collection of Pharaonic artifacts.
 Next, it’s on to the Saladin Citadel of Cairo, a medieval fortification located on Mokattam where you will enjoy a fresh breeze and grand views of the city.
 Today, it is a preserved historic site with mosques and museums.
-Then you will have your lunch at Naguib Mahfouz and continue your exploration, visiting Al Moallaka Church (Hanging Church), Ben Ezra Synagogue, and Khan El Khalili bazaar.
+Then you will have your lunch at Local restaurant and continue your exploration, visiting Al Moallaka Church (Hanging Church), and Khan El Khalili bazaar.
 (B,L)

 Transfer from your hotel to Cairo Airport for your morning flight to Luxor.
 Upon arrival you will be escorted to your Nile cruise ship.
 Savor lunch on board before heading out with your guide to visit the impressive Karnak Temple and the Luxor Temple.
 The Temple of Karnak, located on the East bank of the Nile, was built by several great kings of Egypt including King Ramses II, King Tutmosis III, and Queen Hatshepsut.
 It was dedicated to the triad of Thebes: god Amun Ra, goddess Mut, and god Khonsu.
 Luxor Temple was dedicated to the god Amun and contains structures from many periods, the earliest dating back to the 12th Dynasty.
 Back on board, enjoy afternoon tea and dinner.
 (B,L,D)